IHE/ITI.PCF/input/pagecontent/volume-1.md

 **Post-conditions:**

-Appropriate use is allowed, in appropriate use is denied
+Appropriate use is allowed, inappropriate use is denied

 **Content:**

 The following set of patient specific parameters may be used to permit or deny:

 1. The overarching policy that the patient and organization have agreed upon.
-Where there are a defined set of behavior defined overarching policies as defined in the Implicit Option.
+Where there is a defined set of behavior defined by overarching policies as defined in the Implicit Option.
 2. The timeframe for which the consent applies.
 Enabling consents that have a time limit.
 3. Who is permitted/denied: This may be a device, relatedPerson, Practitioner, or Organization.
 This parameter enables the naming of agents that should be allowed access or denied access.
-This presumes that the identified agent is appropriately identified (provisioned) and authorized to make the request; typically through some application authorization and role-based-access-control.
+This presumes that the identified agent is appropriately identified (provisioned) and authorized to make the request; typically through some application authorization and role-based access control.
 The user identity is mapped to a FHIR agent type Resource using the agent type Resource `.identifier` element (e.g., Practitioner.identifier would hold the user id).
 4. Purpose of use permitted/denied: There are a number of PurposeOfUse that are available to be explicably identified as an authorized purposeOfUse or denied purposeOfuse.
 This presumes that the requesting user has the authorization to request for the requested purposeOfUse.
-That is to say that the Consent Authorization Server is not determining if the user/client is authorized to make the purposeOfUse declaration, this must be previously decided by the security context (see cascaded oAuth) --  Treatment, Payment, and Operations.
+That is to say that the Consent Authorization Server does not determine whether the user/client is authorized to make the purposeOfUse declaration; this must be previously decided by the security context (see cascaded oAuth) --  Treatment, Payment, and Operations.

 #### 1:53.4.2.6 Intermediate Consent Contents

 The **Intermediate Consent** contents shall be used in conjunction with **Basic Consent** content, and may be used with **Advanced Consent** content.
-Where as the **Basic Consent** is used to record the fundamental aspects of the Consent ceremony.
-The **Intermediate Consent** contents can be used independently or together.
+Whereas the **Basic Consent** is used to record the fundamental aspects of the Consent ceremony, the **Intermediate Consent** contents can be used independently or together.

 **Pre-conditions**:

-The controlling Organization has identified various roles and the kinds of purpose of use those roles are authorized to participate in.
-The Controlling Organization defines the default policy to be used when no consent is found, possibly choosing from the **Implicit Options** policies.
-The Controlling Organization defines the policy to be used with the explicit basic consent, the policy that will be enforced when the patient has agreed to a consent.
-The controlling Organization provides for the patient to choose from the intermediate parameters that the controlling organization is willing to enforce, recognizing that some parameters may not be appropriate or allowed.
-The **Consent Recorder** is responsible for assuring that the recorded Consent is enforceable an appropriate.
+- The controlling Organization has identified various roles and the purpose of use in which those roles are authorized to participate.

+- The Controlling Organization defines the default policy to be used when no consent is found, possibly choosing from the **Implicit Options** policies.

+- The Controlling Organization defines the policy to be used with the explicit basic consent, the policy that will be enforced when the patient agrees to a consent.

+- The controlling Organization provides for the patient to choose from the intermediate parameters that the controlling organization is willing to enforce, recognizing that some parameters may not be appropriate or allowed.

+- The **Consent Recorder** is responsible for assuring that the recorded Consent is enforceable and appropriate.

 **Main Flow**:

 - Given The Business Access Control prevents inappropriate users, applications, purposes, and activities
   - And an appropriate user / application requests access for an appropriate purpose and activity
-  - And the data are tagged with appropriate sensitivity and confidentiality vocabulary
+  - And the data is tagged with appropriate sensitivity and confidentiality vocabulary
 - **Consent Authorization Server**
   - when a consent is found to apply to the user / application and purpose of use (given patient, organization, and policy)
     - And that consent has not expired
-      - The Consent identified overall policy will be recognized relative to the overall Permit/Deny
+      - The overall policy identified by Consent will be recognized to determine the overall Permit/Deny
       - The provisions will be recognized for any applicability to the requested access
   - decision of either Deny authorization, or return a Permit with appropriate scope restrictions.
 The scope restrictions may match the requested scope, or may have been impacted by the Consent parameters.